-2.1.1 Depositing non-compliant waste prohibited
+2.1.1 Depositing Non-compliant Waste Prohibited

-Waste producers (i.e., households/ tenants) are the main targets to be regulated by the legislation.
-Under "charging by designated bags", in order to prevent the PWCs' staff from being requested or instructed by the households / tenants to assist in the disposal of waste that is not properly wrapped in designated bags or affixed with designated labels (hereinafter referred to as non-compliant waste (NCW)), and to maintain the integrity of the MSW charging regime, the legislation provides the same that such PWCs' staff shall not deposit NCW while working at certain enforcement points.
+Waste producers (i.e., households/tenants) are the main targets to be regulated by the legislation.
+Under "charging by designated bags", in order to prevent the PWCs' staff from being requested or instructed by the households/tenants to assist in the disposal of waste that is not properly wrapped in designated bags or affixed with designated labels (hereinafter referred to as non-compliant waste (NCW)), and to maintain the integrity of the MSW charging regime, the legislation provides the same that such PWCs' staff shall not deposit NCW while working at certain enforcement points.
 PWCs' staff shall not deposit NCW at the following waste reception areas/enforcement points:

-- (i) Its RCVs with rear compactors; - (ii) RCVs with rear compactors of FEHD or its contractors; or - (iii) The FEHD's RCPs / bin sites, otherwise, it constitutes an offence11.
+(i) Its RCVs with rear compactors;

+(ii) RCVs with rear compactors of FEHD or its contractors; or otherwise, it constitutes an offence11.